-• The project sponsor filed an application with the State to qualify as an ELDP, the purpose of which is to shorten timeline for legal challenge.
-The Governor made the determination that the project is eligible.
-Our role is prepare the administrative record, not to determine compliance with AB 900.
+The project sponsor filed an application with the State to qualify as an ELDP, the purpose of which is to shorten the time needed for the courts to rule should there be a timeline for legal challenge to the EIR.
+The Governor made the determination that the project is AB 900 eligible.
+Our role is to prepare the administrative record, not to determine compliance with AB 900.